antronerds/r2-tutorials/docs/Correlating_Genes.md

-3. To generate a correlation plot where the negative relationship between MYCN and the MEAF6 gene is more clearly visualized, select "XY-plot" as graph type in the graphics section in the Adjustable Settings box and click the "Submit" button or use the gearbox in the general tab In this correlation plot it is also still possible to show expression levels as a distribution.
+3. To generate a correlation plot where the negative relationship between MYCN and the MEAF6 gene is more clearly visualized, select "XY-plot" as graph type in the graphics section in the Adjustable Settings box and click the "Submit" button or use the gearbox in the general tab.
+In this correlation plot it is also still possible to show expression levels as a distribution.
 In order to do so, click on the gear wheel at the left top of the graph, check the Histogram checkbox the graph is re-generated on the fly.
 Now the histogram